• Our Schools & Colleges

 Our Clinical Team

-Dr Leanne Johnson – Head of Clinical Quality Assurance
+Dr Leanne Johnson – Director of Behaviour Culture

 Leanne obtained her BSc in Psychology from the University of Liverpool and then worked as a Residential Educator in a specialist school before completing her Post Graduate Certificate in Education at Warwick University and working as a Special Needs Teacher.
 She went on to gained experience as an Assistant Psychologist within an inpatient unit for women who had experienced complex and developmental trauma.